Hair Transplant Thailand vs Turkey: Which Country Is Better?

 Turkey's High-Volume Model

-The Factory Approach:- 3-4 hair transplant patients per day (same surgeon)
+- 3-4 hair transplant patients per day (same surgeon)

 - Heavy delegation to technicians